Close

 Wet cat food should not sit out for more than 2–4 hours, depending on room temperature.
 After that, bacteria can grow, making it unsafe for your cat to eat.
 Always store opened wet food in the refrigerator and use it within 24–48 hours.

-Some human foods, such as cooked chicken, turkey, plain fish, scrambled eggs, and small portions of cheese, are safe for cats when taken in moderation.
+Some human foods, such as cooked chicken, turkey, plain fish, scrambled eggs, and small portions of cheese, are safe for cats in moderation.
 However, avoid onions, garlic, chocolate, grapes, and dairy products, as they can be harmful.

 The right portion depends on your cat’s age, weight, and activity level.
 Generally, adult cats need about 20 calories per pound of body weight per day.